ignite/cli/docs/guide/nameservice/02-messages.md

 where:

 - set-name is the message name
-- name is the first field <!-- name of what? -->
+- name is the name the user sets
-- value is the value that the name resolves to
+- value is the name that resolves to

-This is the same `starport scaffold message` command, so the set of modified and created files are the same.
+This `starport scaffold message` command modifies and creates the same set of files as the `MsgBuyName` message.

 ### Add The MsgDelete Message

+You need a message so that an end user can delete a name that belongs to them.

 To create the `MsgDeleteName` for the nameservice module: